Type of Legal System

 There are limited circumstances where the courts may lift the corporate veil and these are:

 In Mauritius, the employment relationship is governed mainly by legislation, case law, employment agreements and by collective agreements within certain industries.
-The main laws governing the employment relationship in Mauritius are the Workers’ Rights Act 2019 (the Act) and the Employment Relations Act 2008 (the ERA).
+The main laws governing the employment relationship in Mauritius are the Workers’ Rights Act 2019 (the "Act") and the Employment Relations Act 2008 (ERA).

-The Act regulates the employment relationship of workers and employers where a worker is defined as a person whose basic wage or salary is at a rate exceeding 600,000 rupees in a year per annum except in cases of discrimination, work from home regulation, equal pay, deduction of salary, jurors’s leave, leave to participate in an international sports event, maternity/paternity benefits, end of year bonus, termination including reduction of workforce, the portable retirement gratuity fund, eligibility to the Workfare Programme Fund compensation and violence at work, where the Act is applicable for all employees notwithstanding their salary range.
+The Act regulates the employment relationship of workers and employers where a worker is defined as a person whose basic wage or salary is at a rate exceeding MUR600,000 per annum except in cases of discrimination, work from home regulation, equal pay, payment of remuneration, deduction of salary, juror’s leave, leave to participate in an international sports event, maternity/paternity benefits, medical facilities, termination including reduction of workforce, the portable retirement gratuity fund, eligibility to the Workfare Programme Fund compensation and violence at work, where the Act is applicable for all employees, notwithstanding their salary range.